Call for an Initial Consultation (908) 561-5577

 • From DUI to armed robbery

-• Experience lawyers who work together to deliver powerful defenses
+• Experienced lawyers who work together to deliver robust defenses

 The Experience You Need, Regardless of the Crime

-Our experienced attorneys at Aiello, Harris, Abate Law Group, PC, can help you from the time initial charges are filed until after the verdict is made.
+Our experienced attorneys at Aiello, Harris, Abate Law Group, PC, can help you from when initial charges are filed until after the verdict.
 Every step of the way, you will get aggressive and effective representation.
-Our team boasts a combined 300 years of courtroom experience, which we put to work for you.
+Our team boasts 300 years of courtroom experience, which we put to work for you.

 How We Can Help You In Your New Jersey Criminal Defense